HelpGiveThanks/HGTconfiguration/README.md

      1. Click the grey 'Install' button.
 1. Scroll up and return to the cPanel by clicking  the 'go to control panel' icon on the top menu bar.
 It's the blue-postage-stamp-with-a-gear-over-it icon (the first icon reading left-to-right).
 1. In the cPanel Files section click the 'File Manager' icon.
-1. !IMPORTANT!
-In the popup window that opens click the option to 'Show Hidden Files'.
+1. **IMPORTANT!** In the popup window that opens click the option to 'Show Hidden Files'.
 1. Click the popup window's 'Go' button.
 1. If you added the word-search puzzle game for your website's false front
      1. Click on the 'New File' button in the top menu bar.